SahanHeshan/Encrypting-Program/README.md

   3. Output file name already exist.
        - user can overwrite it / give a new name
   4. wrong input for re-run.

+Other Notes:
+  - "Vault/" already has some sample files.
+You can use your own files.
+  -